 The Wool& line of merino wool clothing offers dresses, tops, and leggings that are well worth the investment.
 The items are well made, wonderfully versatile, and a dream to travel with!

-I took their 100 day dress challenge with the Rowena swing dress and my merino wool dress looks as good today as it did at day 100!
-I was so impressed with their product that I have become an affiliate.
+I took their 100 day dress challenge with the Rowena merino wool dress, wearing the dress every day for 100 days! and my dress looks as good today as it did at day 1!
+I was so impressed with the quality and versatility of their product that I have become an affiliate.
 (That means I earn a small commission on any sales made through the TravelingTulls website, at no expense to you!)

 Price – $128 and up USD